 Virtual Private Server (VPS) is something that gives you features that are quite similar to dedicated server hosting and it is very much affordable.
 It enables your website with things such as voluminous disk space, more RAM for enhanced data transfer speeds, root access to web server and appropriate package for helping web development.

-There are basic differences in the traits of shared hosting, virtual servers and dedicated servers.
+There are basic differences in the traits of shared hosting, virtual servers, and dedicated servers.

 A dedicated machine requires the entire piece of hardware with sophisticated configuration and different CPU cycles.
 Carrying out multiple tasks with this kind of server is very easy and it works with no issues to third party references.

-However, there are times, when interference from host is required to handle hardware failures and various issues.
-The restore points of the drivers can be created in much better way with dedicated hosts and gears in control.
+However, there are times, when interference from the host is required to handle hardware failures and various issues.
+The restore points of the drivers can be created in a much better way with dedicated hosts and gears in control.

 There is also an exception in some cases when hosting services that offer hardware solutions do no provide backup, with this type of hosting, you need to handle various things on your own.
-Many companies also resort to “remote hands” which are provided on pay-per-hour model.
+Many companies also resort to “remote hands” which are provided on the pay-per-hour model.

-On the other hand, shared hosting mechanism works quite like the allocation of space or folders on your computer.
-There are several web owners who get to use dedicated lots of space, bandwidth of server, it could be distributed among hundreds or thousands.
+On the other hand, a shared hosting mechanism works quite like the allocation of space or folders on your computer.
+There are several web owners who get to use dedicated lots of space, the bandwidth of server, it could be distributed among hundreds or thousands.

 The only advantage seems to be automatic backup which comes with every hosting package.
-However, there’s no surety for that, it works like a functionality which could fail any time.
+However, there’s no surety for that, it works like functionality which could fail any time.

-Switch to VPS when it is most-suited
+Switch to VPS Server When it is Most-Suited

 At the time of launch, most website owners choose for shared hosting because it is the most obvious choice with limited cost and basic setup.
-They are very easy to maintain and you can do it with with minimum technical knowledge.
+They are very easy to maintain and you can do it with minimum technical knowledge.

-However, as your business grows and gains increased traffic, you need to then switch to VPS hosting because it gives you various other option with better functionality and resources.
+However, as your business grows and gains increased traffic, you need to then switch to VPS hosting because it gives you various other options with better functionality and resources.
 For growing businesses, it is indeed a boon and prepares your website for any kind of challenge.